gpang98/Challenge14_belly-button-challenge/README.md

 2. `displayMetadata()`
     - Select the `#sample-metadata` object which refers to the "demographic info" box.
-    - Use `panel.html('') to clear existing display in the box.
+    - Use `panel.html('')` to clear existing display in the box.
-    - Iterate through each key-value pair in the metadata and display it
+    - Iterate through each key-value pair in the metadata and display it.

 3. `optionChanged()`
-    - This function repopulate the `selectedSampleData`, `selectedMedata` using `find()`. his function is predefined as per the `selDataset`'s `onchange` attribute in the html file.
+    - This function repopulate the `selectedSampleData`, `selectedMedata` using `find()`.
+    - This function is predefined as per the `selDataset`'s `onchange` attribute in the html file.
     - The function calls the `createBarChart()` and `createBubbleChart()` and `displayMetadata` functions to update the plots when a new subject ID is chosen in the dropdown.
     - The `updateGaugeChart()` function is also called from `bonus.js` to create the indicator.
     - return error if no data are fetched.